rexrainbow/C2RexDoc/plugins.md/rex_ginstgroup.md

 #### Copy group

-`"Action:Copy`, copies content of a group to another one.
+`Action:Copy`, copies content of a group to another one.

 #### Remove instance(s)